 Before Mates & Dates, there were no multi-year programmes based on best practice for secondary students that were available nation wide.
 After an extensive series of focus groups, the Mates & Dates pilot programme was developed to address this gap.

 The programme has already been delivered across years 9-13 in over 60 schools.
 13,000 students have attended Mates & Dates within nine regions.
 Some students may have attended more than once.

 There is potential for the programme to be available across more New Zealand schools dependent on the location of the Mates & Dates providers.

 Mates & Dates was independently evaluated in 2014.
 Evaluation activities included pre- and post-programme surveys, observation of facilitator training and programme delivery and interviews with programme participants, facilitators and school staff.
 Findings from this evaluation were used by ACC to inform improvements to the programme.

 The Mates & Dates programme continues to be evaluated and monitored, through an online student survey.
 The survey is provided by a teacher to students who participate in Mates & Dates, after students have finished the programme.
 Students access an online link to complete the survey and survey results are analysed by an independent research company.

-The 2016 mid-year summary survey findings (PDF 262K) includes the latest findings from the student online survey; where close to 60% of responding students rated the course positively and over 80% talk to someone else about the programme.
+The 2015-2016 student survey summary report includes the latest findings from the student online survey; where 64% of responding students rated the course positively.

 For more information on Mates & Dates email us at: firstname.lastname@example.org.